SpaceShipOne: Vehicle description

 The wings of SpaceShipOne can be pneumatically tilted forwards into an aerodynamically stable high-drag "feathered" shape.
-This removes most of the need to actively control attitude during the early part of reentry: Scaled Composites refer to this as "care-free reentry".
+This removes most of the need to control attitude actively during the early part of reentry: Scaled Composites refer to this as "care-free reentry".
 One of the early test flights actually performed re-entry inverted, demonstrating the flexibility and inherent stability of Burt Rutan's "shuttlecock" design.
 This feathered reentry mode is claimed to be inherently safer than the behavior at similar speeds of the Space Shuttle.
 The Shuttle undergoes enormous aerodynamic stresses and must be precisely steered in order to remain in a stable glide.
 (Although this is an interesting comparison of behavior, it is not an entirely fair comparison of design concepts: the Shuttle starts reentry at much higher speed than SpaceShipOne, and so has some very different requirements.
 SpaceShipOne is more similar to the X-15 vehicle.)

 An early design called for a permanently shuttlecock-like shape, with a ring of feather-like stabilising fins.
 This would have made the spacecraft incapable of landing independently, requiring mid-air retrieval.
 This was deemed too risky, and the hybrid final design manages to incorporate the feathering capability into a craft that can land in a conventional manner.
 The tiltable rear sections of the wings and the tailbooms are collectively referred to as "the feather".

 The landing gear consists of two widely separated main wheels and a nose skid.
 These are deployed using springs, assisted by gravity.
 Once deployed, they cannot be retracted inflight.

 The spacecraft is incapable of independent takeoff from the ground.
 It requires a launch aircraft to carry it to launch altitude for an air launch.

 The parts of the craft that experience the greatest heating, such as the leading edges of the wings, have about 6.5 kg of ablative thermal protection material applied.
 The main ingredient of this material was accidentally leaked to Air and Space.
 If it flew with no thermal protection, the spacecraft would survive reentry but would be damaged.

-There is an acknowledged "known deficiency" with the spacecraft's aerodynamic design that makes it susceptible to roll excursions.
+The spacecraft's aerodynamic design has an acknowledged "known deficiency" that makes it susceptible to roll excursions.
 This has been seen on SpaceShipOne flight 15P where wind shear caused a large roll immediately after ignition, and SpaceShipOne flight 16P where circumstances not yet fully understood caused multiple rapid rolls.
 This flaw is not considered dangerous, but in both of these flights led to the achievement of a much lower altitude than expected.
 The details of the flaw are not public.